progova/bg_test_task/README.md

 # bg_test_task
 a web app emulating execution of a 'heavy' task in the background.

-although the app is simple itself, it is configured as it was a serious one.
+Although the app is simple itself, it is configured as it was a serious one.

 Flask has been chosen as a framework due to it's simplicity.
 Asynchronous tasks are processed by Celery queue with RabbitMQ brocker help.

-These components were build together with Docker.
+These components were built together with Docker.

 ## Running tests